ancatut/ancastasia.github.io/docs/_tabs/about.md

 ---

 Anca Tutescu studies MA Sound/Vision at HAW Hamburg and is a game developer, programmer and sound designer with a drive to bring talented people together and make cool projects happen.<br>
-This website shows her work so far.
+This website shows some of her work so far (more to be added soon).
 For more info get in touch!

 Experienced with:
 - Unity, Unreal Engine